Musician Bedtime Stories

 On the first day of spring, he returned to the oak alone, sat beneath its fresh green leaves, and played a simple tune he had written the night before.

-The melody drifted across playgrounds, through kitchen windows, and into dreams of napping cats.
+The melody drifted across playgrounds, through kitchen windows, and into the dreams of napping cats.

 Marcus felt the silver butterfly flutter inside his chest, then settle, content.